smart-edge-open/EMCO/docs/design/Resource_Lifecycle_and_Status.md

 #### Status Query Examples

-Basic status query.
+A basic status query.
 By default, all apps, clusters and resources will be displayed.
 The default query type is `rsync`, so the status returned indicates the status of whether or not EMCO has successfully applied or terminated the resources (not the actual resource status in the cluster).
 ```
 URL: GET /v2/projects/proj1/composite-apps/collection-composite-app/v1/deployment-intent-groups/collection-deployment-intent-group/status